cloudbees-io/swift-fm-example/README.md

 ## Use the platform to update flag values

-Now that your application is running go to your environment in Feature management to display the flags available in the example application:
+Now that your application is running, go to your environment in Feature management to display the flags available in the example application:

 Table 1.
 Feature flags in the example application.